Republican big guns Scott, Rubio and Blackburn offer advice to minorities looking to run for state office

 GOP heavy hitters, including Sens.
 Tim Scott and Marco Rubio dished on running for office as minorities

-Three Republican senators and two GOP House members met with state-level Republican activists and potential candidates Wednesday night to share advice on how to run for office and win state-level elections in an event hosted by the Republican State Leadership Committee (RSCL).
+Three Republican senators and two GOP House members met with state-level Republican activists and potential candidates Wednesday night to share advice on how to run for office and win state-level elections in an event hosted by the Republican State Leadership Committee (RSLC).

 "I think it's important for us to recognize that the future of the party in the future of the country depends on young exciting leadership from all communities within our country," Sen. Tim Scott, R-S.C., told Fox News before the event.
 "Hopefully what we do is we tell people that the door is open, and then the second thing we do is go out that door ourselves and into diverse communities and attract qualified, competent candidates."